 The Add Energy Academy has been designed to enhance knowledge and skills, ensure compliance, and enable asset stakeholders.
 As a result, delegates who have completed the course will be confident that they can operate safely, efficiently, and effectively.

 All of our courses follow a blended approach to learning.
-Delegates are required to complete a range of online assignments and virtual face to face workshops, as well as an optional return to work project.
+Delegates may be required to complete a range of online assignments and virtual face-to-face workshops, as well as an optional return to work project.

 Our range of courses are adapted to your specific needs, address your desired learning objectives, and are suitable for various levels within an organization - from front line workers to leadership.